cricketclub/gridspace-stanford-harper-valley/README.md

 Each conversation has four associated files, two audio files, one transcript file and one metadata file.
 The audio for each conversation is divided in to two single channel wav files, available under the audio/agent and audio/caller directories.

+## Transcript Files

+These files contain a mix of human labels and model outputs, as well as essential timing information.

+### Schema
 The transcript json files are lists of segment where each segment is a json object with the following schema:

 ```json